Cray-HPE/docs-csm/operations/network/management_network/aruba/ssh.md

              hmac-sha2-256,hmac-sha2-512,hmac-sha1
 ```

-## Expected Results
+## Expected results

 1. Administrators can create the user account
-2. Administrators can generate working SSH keys
+1. Administrators can generate working SSH keys
-3. The output of the `show` commands is correct
+1. The output of the `show` commands is correct
-4. Administrators can successfully connect to the switch via an SSH client using SSH 2.0
+1. Administrators can successfully connect to the switch via an SSH client using SSH 2.0

 [Back to Index](../README.md)